Chemiluminescence

-Chemiluminescence (also chemoluminescence) is the emission of light (luminescence) as the result of a chemical reaction, i.e. a chemical reaction results in a flash or glow of light.
-A standard example of chemiluminescence in the laboratory setting is the luminol test.
-Here, blood is indicated by luminescence upon contact with iron in hemoglobin.
+Chemiluminescence (also chemoluminescence) is the emission of light (luminescence) as the result of a chemical reaction, i.e. a chemical reaction resulting in a flash or glow of light.
+A standard example of chemiluminescence in the laboratory setting is the luminol test wherein blood is indicated by luminescence upon contact with iron in hemoglobin.
+A light stick also emits light by chemiluminescence.

 When chemiluminescence takes place in living organisms, the phenomenon is called bioluminescence.
-A light stick emits light by chemiluminescence.

 Physical description

 As in many chemical reactions, chemiluminescence starts with the combining of two compounds, say A and B, to give a product C. Unlike most chemical reactions, the product C converts to a further product, which is produced in an electronically excited state often indicated with an asterisk: